 Thank you so much for reading my Why Not Wednesday review of the Trebizon books by Anne Digby.
 I'll be posting again on Friday.
 In the meantime why not share your thoughts on books from your childhood you enjoyed in the comments section below?

-If you’ve enjoyed this review, you might be interested in reading my review of For the Sake of the School by Angela Brazil here.
-Or you might like to take a look at my review of Jill’s Gymkhana by Ruby Ferguson here.
+If you’ve enjoyed this review, you might be interested reading in my review of For the Sake of the School by Angela Brazil.

-If you fancy something different, you might like to take a chance on my review of Our Lady of Darkness by Fritz Leiber here
+If you fancy something different, you might like to take a chance on my review of Our Lady of Darkness by Fritz Leiber.